Nikhil Upreti

-stuntmanNikhil Upreti or Nikhil Uprety (निखिल उप्रेती) is a Nepalese actor, director, producer, and martial artist who appears primarily in Nepali-language films.
+Nikhil Upreti (निखिल उप्रेती) is a Nepalese actor, director, producer, and martial artist who appears primarily in Nepali-language films.
 He is known for his roles in action and social drama genres.
 Upreti has performed his own stunts in several films and was one of the highest-paid actors in the Nepali film industry during the peak of his career.